Santiago–Rosalía de Castro Airport: Bus services

 A city bus service connects the airport with the center of Santiago de Compostela and the bus and train terminal in the city regularly.
 From the station in Santiago de Compostela, private coach operators run direct services in a multiple daily basis to most cities and towns in Galicia, including A Coruña, Ferrol, Lugo, Ourense, Pontevedra and Vigo, as well as long-distance services to the rest of Spain, and international services.
 In addition, three regional services link the airport directly to A Coruña, to Lugo, including several stops in the French Way of the Camino de Santiago, and to the A Mariña coastal area (home to As Catedrais beach) in the province of Lugo.

 Rail

 There are no rail facilities at the airport.
 However, the train station in Santiago de Compostela, located 12 km. away, is connected to the airport by the city bus service every 30 minutes.
 There are combined available train+bus tickets to and from the airport.
-The train station in Santiago de Compostela has regional, medium and long-distance high-speed Alvia services to most cities in Galicia, including A Coruña, Ferrol, Ourense, Pontevedra, Vilagarcía and Vigo; and further to Madrid Chamartín and the rest of Spain.
+The train station in Santiago de Compostela has regional, medium and long-distance high-speed Alvia services to most cities in Galicia, including A Coruña, Ferrol, Ourense, Pontevedra, Vilagarcía de Arousa and Vigo; and further to Madrid Chamartín and the rest of Spain.

-Foot and bike
+Foot and bicycle

 The Camino de Santiago runs next to the runway of the airport.
 This is the busiest and final journey in the Camino de Santiago that goes through the famous Monte do Gozo.
-There are dedicated pathways for both pedestrians and bikers towards the city.
+There are dedicated pathways for both pedestrians and bicyclists towards the city.
 The walking distance from the runway to the Cathedral is estimated at 10.90 km.